-- + Connections Bike route connectivity is needed to complete the 83 Avenue bike route to 112 Street and 84 Avenue provides the best connections east of 112 Street - + Limited space in road right-of-way / Prioritize trees To maintain boulevard trees whenever possible, on-street public parking was removed to make room for the bike lanes - + Existing infrastructure / Buildings Resident and commercial accessibility needs along 84 Avenue required a raised bike lane - + Mode conflicts 84 Avenue provided fewer conflicts between people who drive and bike than 83 Avenue - + Signage / Wayfinding Bike route signage will be installed to inform users of connections
+What we accounted for to make the decision Technical Considerations: + Connections - Bike route connectivity is needed to complete the 83 Avenue bike route to 112 Street and 84 Avenue provides the best connections east of 112 Street Limited space in road right-of-way / Prioritize trees - To maintain boulevard trees whenever possible, on-street public parking was removed to make room for the bike lanes + Existing infrastructure / Buildings - Resident and commercial accessibility needs along 84 Avenue required a raised bike lane Mode conflicts - 84 Avenue provided fewer conflicts between people who drive and bike than 83 Avenue + Signage / Wayfinding - Bike route signage will be installed to inform users of connections public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.

 To provide safe connections to neighbourhood amenities and destinations for all modes of travel.
+To provide infrastructure, street crossings, and